• Skip to primary navigation

 1. Stir the spirulina powder into water to dissolve it.
 That way there won't be green specs in your popsicles.

-2. Add the dissolved spirulina and other ingredients into a blender and process until smooth.
+2. Add the dissolved spirulina and other ingredients into a blender except maple syrup and process until smooth.

-4.If the mixture is too thick, add more milk.
+4.If the mixture is too thick, add milk.

-5. Once the mixture is adjusted, pour into molds and freeze at least half an hour and then slip in popsicle sticks.
+5. Once the mixture is adjusted, pour into molds, add sticks and freeze.

 6.Freeze mold at least four hours or overnight. .

-7. Remove from molds by running the bottom of the mold under hot water and tug.
+7. Remove from molds either by peeling back if silicon mold, or by running the bottom of the mold under hot water and tugging if using a harder mold.
 Freeze to store.

 Variations